ryanauscoll/water-assistant/README.md

   - arduino.f to use the PIN references of the Arduino board
   - LCD-1602.f for connection with the LCD display and the definition of personalized characters

-These codes have been slightly modified to allow the code to be compiled in the flash memory instead of in the RAM of the card, by executing the compiletoflash command directly from the terminal.
-Also, there are my own custom characters instead of the example ones in the original code.
+These codes have been slightly modified to allow the code to be compiled in the flash memory instead of in the RAM of the card.
+This is done by executing the compiletoflash command directly from the terminal.

-Then I developed two source codes:
+I developed two source codes:
   - ADC-HAL.f for the HAL relating to Nucleo-64 ADC
   - main.f for the definition of the most abstract words and for the redefinition of the word INIT